Android Central Verdict

 Bottom line: As only the second smartwatch to be released running the Snapdragon 4100 processor, the TicWatch E3 is a rarity.
-Pair that with good battery life and helpful health and fitness features and you get a Wear OS watch worth considering.
-However, you may want to pause your purchase until you find out if the E3 will be updated to the new Wear OS promised at Google I/O.
+Pair that with good battery life and helpful health and fitness features, and you get a Wear OS watch worth considering.
+However, you may want to pause your purchase to sort out if you're OK with delayed gratification in getting the newest operating system until mid-2022.

 TicWatch E3: Price and availability

 The TicWatch E3 launched on June 16, 2021.
 You'll find only one color option for the watch case, Panther Black, but there will be three color options for the silicone watch band — Black, Neon Yellow, and Ash Blue.
-The TicWatch E3 has a $199.99 launch price and can be found both on Amazon and Mobvoi's websites.
+The TicWatch E3 has a $199.99 launch price and can be found both on Amazon, Walmart, B&H, and Mobvoi's websites.

 TicWatch E3: What's good